PubMatic (PUBM)

 For software companies like PubMatic, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-PubMatic has seen gross margins improve by 2.6 percentage points over the last 2 year, which is very good in the software space.
+PubMatic has seen gross margins improve by 0.7 percentage points over the last 2 year, which is slightly better than average for software.

-PubMatic produced a 62.6% gross profit margin in Q3, marking a 1.8 percentage point decrease from 64.5% in the same quarter last year.
-PubMatic’s full-year margin has also been trending down over the past 12 months, decreasing by 1 percentage points.
+This quarter, PubMatic’s gross profit margin was 68.2%, down 2.7 percentage points year on year.
+PubMatic’s full-year margin has also been trending down over the past 12 months, decreasing by 1.7 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 8. Operating Margin

-PubMatic’s expensive cost structure has contributed to an average operating margin of negative 3.8% over the last year.
-Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
-As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if PubMatic reeled back its investments.
+Although PubMatic was profitable this quarter from an operational perspective, it’s generally struggled over a longer time period.
+Its expensive cost structure has contributed to an average operating margin of negative 6.1% over the last year.
+Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
+As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if PubMatic reeled back its investments.
 Wall Street seems to think it will face some obstacles, and we tend to agree.

-Looking at the trend in its profitability, PubMatic’s operating margin decreased by 7.1 percentage points over the last two years.
+Analyzing the trend in its profitability, PubMatic’s operating margin decreased by 7.4 percentage points over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 PubMatic’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 9. Cash Is King

-Over the next year, analysts predict PubMatic’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 16.7% for the last 12 months will decrease to 14.7%.
+Over the next year, analysts predict PubMatic’s cash conversion will improve.
+Their consensus estimates imply its free cash flow margin of 16.3% for the last 12 months will increase to 28.5%, it options for capital deployment (investments, share buybacks, etc.).

 10. Balance Sheet Assessment

 We were impressed by how significantly PubMatic blew past analysts’ EBITDA expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-On the other hand, its EBITDA guidance for next quarter slightly missed and its revenue guidance for next quarter was in line with Wall Street’s estimates.
-Overall, we think this was still a solid quarter with some key areas of upside.
-The stock traded up 15.2% to $8.80 immediately following the results.
+We were also glad its EBITDA guidance for next quarter trumped Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock traded up 6.7% to $7.55 immediately following the results.

 12. Is Now The Time To Buy PubMatic?

-PubMatic’s price-to-sales ratio based on the next 12 months is 1.5x.
-This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.
+PubMatic’s price-to-sales ratio based on the next 12 months is 1.2x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.